tzcnt/TooManyCooks/README.md

 ### Usage
 TooManyCooks is a header-only library.
 You can either include the specific headers that you need in each file, or `#include "tmc/all_headers.hpp"`, which contains all of the other headers.

-You must define the macro `TMC_IMPL` before including the headers in exactly one compilation unit.
-Function definitions for this library will be generated in that compilation unit.
+In exactly one file, you must `#define TMC_IMPL` before including the headers.
+This will generate the function definitions for the library into that file.
 The simplest way to accomplish this is to put it in your `main.cpp`.
 Creating a [standalone compilation file](https://github.com/tzcnt/tmc-examples/blob/main/tests/standalone_compilation.cpp) is also trivial.
 ```cpp
 #define TMC_IMPL
 #include "tmc/all_headers.hpp"